 So, I did.
 Check out the Page Gaia Factor Trilogy.
 (Not Published-Querying 2019)

-I still work for the PI Company and the Publishing Company in a limited capacity.
+I still work for the PI Company in a mostly consultant capacity.
+I work my Author Services,

 Mostly, I write...